edmBernard/blog_define_by_run/readme.md

 If you already now these framework you can directly switch to the end.
 So lets begin with an MNIST example :)

+Some of these point don't come from imperative particularity but there are de facto for them.
+For example, Callable network is possible in Keras, It's one feature that allow an easy network creation.

 ## Debugging